The Polyurethane Difference

 Polyethylene makes a good roofing product, many high end synthetic composite roofing materials are developed using polyethylene.
-CeDUR is composed of polyurethane.
-Polyurethane is very light weight, adds insulation value to a home, and allows CeDUR to incorporate a proprietary fire retardant that is manufactured directly into the final product.
+However CeDUR is composed of polyurethane.
+Polyurethane is extremely light weight, adds insulation value to a home (R Value in excess of 2.0) , and allows CeDUR to incorporate a proprietary fire retardant that is manufactured directly into the final product.
 With CeDUR, there is no need for a special fire resistant underlayment in order for your roofing system to achieve a Class A Fire Rating.

 In the event of a fire, flames spread from roof to roof, with embers from the fire being a major cause of traveling fire damage.
 CeDUR's proprietary technology will self extinguish flames and does not allow a flame to propagate on the surface of the roof.